 Rural communities in Ontario, and many across Canada, find themselves in a complicated situation when it comes to population growth, and the concomitant effects of such growth (or stagnation), on economic development.
 The City of Brockville is no exception.
 With a population that has been incrementally decreasing or staying relatively neutral since 2006, Brockville finds itself among the many municipalities across Ontario (and Canada) that seeks to create innovative ways of attracting residents and investment, both meant to ensure the long-term viability of the City.

-In February 2016, the City of Brockville’s Economic Development Department in collaboration with the Leeds & Grenville Immigration Partnership (LIP) received funding from the Ministry of Citizenship and Immigration to investigate innovative ways to attract immigrant entrepreneurs (and more peripherally, foreign direct investment) to Brockville specifically, and to rural communities/small cities more generally.
+In February 2016, the City of Brockville’s Economic Development Department in collaboration with the St. Lawrence Rideau Immigration Partnership received funding from the Ministry of Citizenship and Immigration to investigate innovative ways to attract immigrant entrepreneurs (and more peripherally, foreign direct investment) to Brockville specifically, and to rural communities/small cities more generally.
 This toolkit is the result of nine months of research, analysis, consultation, and outreach into the central question of how the City of Brockville’s capacity can be further developed to attract and retain immigrant entrepreneurs to the area.

-A facilitated workshop was conducted with Brockville’s community and business leaders to determine where future strategic directions are required to continue Brockville’s economic development growth.
+In 2015 a facilitated workshop was conducted with Brockville’s community and business leaders to determine where future strategic directions are required to continue Brockville’s economic development growth.
 The results were captured and incorporated into the strategic update in addition to reviews of progress since the previous strategy and socio-economic data from Statistics Canada.
 This strategic update contains three primary components: